 Speedway is a somewhat small town located in the state of Indiana.
 With a population of 12,127 people and four constituent neighborhoods, Speedway is the 70th largest community in Indiana.

 Speedway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Speedway is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Speedway who work in office and administrative support (14.75%), sales jobs (9.71%), and management occupations (9.42%).
+Overall, Speedway is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Speedway who work in office and administrative support (14.74%), management occupations (10.01%), and sales jobs (8.83%).

 Also of interest is that Speedway has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Speedway who are college-educated is somewhat higher than the average US community of 21.84%: 26.52% of adults in Speedway have at least a bachelor's degree.
+The overall education level of Speedway is somewhat higher than in the average US city of 21.84%: 26.23% of adults 25 and older in the town have at least a bachelor's degree.

-Speedway is a very ethnically-diverse town.
+Speedway is an extremely ethnically-diverse town.
 The people who call Speedway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Speedway residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Speedway include Irish, English, French , and Italian.
+Important ancestries of people in Speedway include English, Irish, Italian, and French .

 The most common language spoken in Speedway is English.
 Other important languages spoken here include Spanish and Arabic.